iggym/TabBarControllerMSB/README.md

 # TabBarControllerMSB
 TabBarController using multiple storyboards

 a TabBarController using multiple storyboards to ease development.
-Each Tab uses a separate storyboad.
+Each Tab uses a separate storyboard.

 This technique is a solution to the [Convoluted Monolithinc Complex Storyboard problem](https://www.quora.com/Which-is-better-for-iOS-apps-storyboards-or-programmatic-development) when targeting iOS 8 and below.